okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-5-detect-drift/index.md

    </div>

-   1. In a second browser window, go to `https://${OKTA_DOMAIN}-admin.okta.com` to open the Okta Admin Console.

-1. In the Okta Admin Console:
+1. In the Okta Admin Console for your production org:
    1. Select **Directory > Groups**.
    1. In the **Groups** page, select **Renamed Test Group**.
    1. In the **Renamed Test Group page**, select the **Profile** tab.